pypeit/PypeIt/doc/calibrations/flat_fielding.rst

 And you perform this by modifying the :ref:`parameter_block`:

 ..
-IS THIS STILL THE CORRECT APPROACH?
-WHAT DO PEOPLE DO IF THEY DON'T HAVE THE DEV SUITE?
+TODO: IS THIS STILL THE CORRECT APPROACH?
+WHAT DO PEOPLE DO IF THEY DON'T
+..
+HAVE THE DEV SUITE?

 .. code-block:: ini